-You cannot claim a depreciation deduction for listed property other than passenger automobiles after the recovery period ends.
-There is no unrecovered basis at the end of the recovery period because you are considered to have used this property 100% for business and investment purposes during all of the recovery period.
+You cannot claim a depreciation deduction for listed property other than passenger automobiles CAUTION after the recovery period ends.
+There is no unrecovered basis at the end of the recovery period because vou are considered to have used this property 100% for business and investment purposes during all of the recovery period.

 Example.
-In May 2009, you bought and placed in service a car costing \$31,500.
+In May 2014, you bought and placed in service a car costing \$31,500.
 The car was 5-year property under GDS (MACRS).
-You did not elect a section 179 deduction and elected not to claim any special depreciation allowance for the car.
-You used the car exclusively for business during the recovery period (2009 through 2014).
+You did not elect a section 179 deduction and elected not to claim any special depreciation allowance for the 5-year property.
+You used the car exclusively for business during the recovery period (2014 through 2019).
 You figured your depreciation as shown below.